 Prerequisite(s): Acceptance into the Certificate of Achievement in Medical Assisting program or acceptance into the Associate in Science degree in Medical Assisting program.
 Comment: MEDA 175 is offered in the spring semester only.
 Letter grade only.
 MEDA 175 may not be audited.
 MEDA 175 may not be taken credit/no credit.
-MEDA 175 was formerly PHRM 115.
+Previously offered as PHRM 115.